Karbovanets/karbo-webwallet-js/README.md

 # Karbo Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
-The server is currently only used to optimize the communication with the daemon and compress the blockchain.
+It is communicating with the daemon directly and is served from Githup pages.

-Note: This requirement may be removed in the future once daemons evolve and return enough data.

 # Security
 **No keys, seeds, or sensitive data is sent to the server**